 Your resin is likely to drip over the side.
 Scrape it off as necessary.
 You will need to do this for the next hour to an hour and a half, depending on the cure time of the resin you use.

 Tip: You could put painter’s tape or masking tape on the backside, which you can peel off once the resin is cured.
 I likely would have done that here if these had been simple square or rectangle shapes.

-Once the resin has cured, approximately 24 hours, you can prepare for the next resin pour.
+Once the resin has cured (which takes approximately 24 hours) you can prepare for the next resin pour.

 - Because I wanted the colors on the backside to match the front side, I put a burst of each of the spray paints into their own cups.
 (Do this outside!)

 - I poured approximately 1 to 1 1/2 teaspoons of resin in each of the colors.

 - The remaining resin I colored with Resin Obsession opaque white pigment.

-Not shown: Draw the resin to the edge of each ornament with your stirring utensil.
+Not shown: Draw the resin to the edge of each DIY resin ornament with your stirring utensil.

 Tip: You don’t have to be exact here.
-The edges of these ornaments weren’t squared off, so it was sometimes hard to judge where to stop with the resin.
+The edges of these resin Christmas ornaments weren’t squared off, so it was sometimes hard to judge where to stop with the resin.
 Take the ‘icing a cookie’ approach, meaning you don’t have to get the resin exactly to the edge.

-Once you have the white fully covering your ornaments, drop in your colored resin.
+Once you have the white resin fully covering your ornaments, drop in your colored resin.